bird-house/conda-recipes/_unused/README.rst

 Unused conda recipes
 ====================

-This scripts are not used anymore in birdhouse or are already integrated in the default conda channel (or others).
+These scripts are not used anymore in birdhouse or are already integrated in the default conda channel (or others).

+List of scripts and where they are now:

+* ocgis: nesii, ioos